 Marc Hearron is a partner in Morrison & Foerster’s Appellate and Supreme Court Practice Group.
 Mr. Hearron has extensive experience handling appeals in complex matters, having briefed cases at every appellate level, including in the Supreme Court of the United States.
 He also has argued multiple cases in the federal courts of appeals and has a perfect record in his argued appeals.

 Mr. Hearron’s appellate practice mirrors the wide-ranging litigation breadth of the firm, extending to a variety of areas such as bankruptcy, class action, financial services, intellectual property, and securities.

+He is recommended by Legal 500 US 2017 for Appellate: Dispute Resolution.
 In 2015, the National Law Journal named Mr. Hearron to its elite list of D.C.’s Rising Stars.
 In 2013, Mr. Hearron was named to the National LGBT Bar Association’s list of Best LGBT Lawyers Under 40.